salah3x/notebook-server/README.md

   }
   ```
   > See [InterpreterRequest.java](https://github.com/salah3x/notebook-server/blob/master/src/main/java/com/github/salah3x/notebookserver/controller/dtos/InterpreterRequest.java) for more information about these fields.
-- The code must have the format:
+- The code must have the following format:
   ```
   %[LANG]
   [CODE]